66Origin/node-necs/README.md

 **In short:**

-- Entity and Components
+- Entity, Components and Systems.
-- No systems (implementation tied directly to Components)
+- Components are not pure data, they have 'code' and can replace systems in some cases.
+- On calling `update()` to an entity, all its childs and component will have `update()` called too.
 - There is an entity tree: each entity can have child entities.
 That means there is one 'super entity' which own all entities from your world.